sanyassyed/sf_eviction/README.md

 * `pip install <name_of_the_package>`
 * `python-decouple` -> used for setting up and using environment variable within the python code
 * `ipykernel` -> to add the virtual conda kernal to the list of kernals available on Jupyter notebook

-### Run jupyter notebook in detached mode
-* `jupyter notebook --no-browser`
-* `pgrep jupyter` -> to find the PID of jupyter
-*  `kill PID` -> to kill the process running in the background
-* to run jupyter even when SSH connection terminates use Tmux.
-More info [here](https://stackoverflow.com/questions/47331050/how-to-run-jupyter-notebook-in-the-background-no-need-to-keep-one-terminal-for)

 ### Environment Variables for the project